suzannejmatthews/aosk/chapter1.md

 Your Raspberry Pi is a fully functioning computer.
 That means when you boot it up, you would see a Desktop environment, just like when you boot up a laptop!
 At this point, if you have a separate HDMI enabled monitor, a USB keyboard and USB mouse that you can connect your Pi, you can plug those in, power up your Pi, and log in.
 The username is `root` and the password is `toor`.
 If you can succesfully log in at this point, congratulations!
-You are ready to move on to the fun part!
+You are now ready to move on to the fun part!
 Click [here](#ready-to-go) to continue.

 # Setting up the SD Card (Optional)